home lab

 Hyper-V

-I also like Hyper-V, and it is a great solution, especially for those deeply invested in the Microsoft ecosystem.
+I also like Hyper-V, and it is a great solution, especially for those deeply invested in the Microsoft ecosystem and you can even run it for a lab on a Windows client computer so long as it is a “Pro” version at least.
 Microsoft Hyper-V is a Windows server-based type-1 hypervisor with Windows Server.

 The new Windows Admin Center is a really great new tool to manage your Hyper-V role-enabled servers in the data center or home lab.